check017/developer-training-lineup/README.md

 # Developer Training Lineup

 This page provides information about how to study the material in this series of courses.
-It includes some helful tips regarding how to study.
+It includes some helful tips regarding how to study these courses for maximum retention and ease of use.

 ## Beginning At The Beginning